bsaldivaremc2/sarscov2_rm_prediction/README.md

 # SARS-CoV-2 Prediction of recurrent mutations
-This repository contains supplementary material to the publication **<i>Prediction of recurrent mutations in SARS-CoV-2 using artificial neural networks</i>**.
+This repository contains supplementary material to the publication **<i>[Prediction of Recurrent Mutations in SARS-CoV-2 Using Artificial Neural Networks](https://www.mdpi.com/1422-0067/23/23/14683) </i>**.

 ## Contents:
 * Models for prediction of recurrent mutations and positions.